-Australian society, amongst many societies around the world, is currently battling against surging levels of obesity, and a steady decline in the standard of household diets.
-While this trend is widely recognised, the promotion of an active lifestyle and the advocacy of the Healthy Eating Guidelines is doing little to arrest its growth and development.
+Australian society, amongst many societies around the world, is currently battling against surging levels of obesity and a steady decline in the quality of household diets.
+While this trend is widely recognised, the promotion of an active lifestyle and the advocacy of the Australian Dietary Guidelines is doing little to arrest its growth and development.

-The 10763NAT - Certificate IV in Nutrition was developed in response to extensive industry consultation, identifying the requirement for a non-tertiary education pathway.
-This pathway is directed at the general public, as well as Health and Fitness Professionals, to be able to provide detailed nutritional information and dietary planning support to otherwise healthy clients.
+The 10763NAT - Certificate IV in Nutrition was developed in response to extensive industry consultation and through identifying the requirement for a non-tertiary education pathway.
+This pathway is directed at the general public, as well as health and fitness professionals, to be able to provide detailed nutritional information and dietary planning support to otherwise healthy clients.

-The 10763NAT - Certificate IV in Nutrition takes into consideration a crucial factor when it comes to the public seeking nutritional advice - and that is the fact that only a very small portion of the public persist and seek expert advice from Accredited Practising Dietitians when they have dietary concerns.
-The remaining greater portion of the public who seek nutritional advice will simply accept information from those without the right qualifications (i.e. Fitness Professionals/Personal Trainers and non-qualified 'Health Coaches') or will attempt to unsuccessfully navigate the wealth of misinformation and misdirection available on the internet.
+The 10763NAT - Certificate IV in Nutrition takes into consideration a crucial factor when seeking nutritional advice - and that is the fact that only a very small portion of the public persist and seek expert advice from Accredited Practicing Dietitians.
+The remaining greater portion of the public will simply accept nutrition information from those without adequate qualifications (fitness professionals, personal trainers, health coaches, social media influencers) who often create tailored nutritional plans despite their limited scope of practice and not being suitably qualified to do so.
+This not only puts their business at risk, it also can be detrimental to the health and wellbeing of the clients following the nutritional plan.

+Additionally, the public also attempt to navigate the wealth of misinformation and misdirection available on the internet, which is not supported by quality research.